seed-run/homepage/_docs/adding-a-cdk-app.md

 title: Adding a CDK App
 ---

-Seed supports deploying AWS CDK apps with [Serverless Stack Framework (SST)](https://github.com/serverless-stack/serverless-stack).
+Seed supports deploying AWS CDK apps with [SST](https://github.com/sst/sst).
 SST makes it easy to build serverless apps by using CDK constructs to define your infrastructure.
 And you can use it alongside your Serverless Framework services.

 ### Advantages of CDK and SST on Seed